umami-hep/umami/paper/paper.md

 # Software description

 The `Umami` toolkit provides an integrated workflow including input data preprocessing, algorithm training, and performance evaluation.
-Furthermore, it interfaces to `lwtnn` [@Guest:2022] to export the trained models to `json` files for deployment in `C++` software.
+Furthermore, it interfaces to `lwtnn` [@Guest:2022] to export the trained models to `json` files for `C++` deployment in the ATLAS software stack [@ATLAS:2021].

 ## Preprocessing

-The algorithms are trained on simulated physics processes which provide jets originating from bottom quarks, as well as the background processes which produce jets originating from other sources.
+The algorithms are trained on simulated physics processes which provide jets originating from bottom and charm quarks, as well as the background processes which produce jets originating from other sources.
 Several datasets with different physics processes can be combined to a hybrid sample, which is populated over a large momentum range.
 The classes in the input dataset are highly imbalanced.
 Consequentially, `Umami` provides under- and oversampling methods as well as a weighting method to ensure similar kinematic distributions for the jets of different target classes.
 The range of values of the input features on which the algorithm is trained can differ considerably.
-Consequentially, `Umami` normalises the range of the independent variables and creates a `json` file with scaling and shifting parameters.
+Consequentially, `Umami` normalises the range of the variables used in training and creates a `json` file with scaling and shifting parameters.
 The resulting training data has balanced target classes and normalised input features.
-It can be stored in either as an `hdf5` file [hdf5:2023] or in the binary `TFRecords` format to improve reading speed provided by `TensorFlow`.
+It can be stored in either as an `hdf5` file [@hdf5:2023] or in the binary `TFRecords` format to improve reading speed provided by `TensorFlow`.
 The steps involved in the preprocessing workflow are illustrated in \autoref{fig:preprocessing}.
 First, datasets which are pure in the target classes are extracted from the simulated physics processes in the "Preparation" step.
 Then, the training datasets are resampled in the "Resampling" step and the input features are scaled and shifted to ensure normalised distributions in the "Scaling/Shifting" step.
 Finally, the training sample is written to disk, together with the "Scale Dict" and datasets for validation and performance evaluation.